micmejia/bible-dump/NKJV/Isaiah/Isa 56.md

 For thus says the Lord: "To the eunuchs who keep My Sabbaths, And choose what pleases Me, And hold fast My covenant,

 ###### 5
-Even to them I will give in My house And within My walls a place and a name Better than that of sons and daughters; I will give [^a]them an everlasting name That shall not be cut off.
+Even to them I will give in My house And within My walls a place and a name Better than that of sons and daughters; I will give them an everlasting name That shall not be cut off.

 ###### 6
 "Also the sons of the foreigner Who join themselves to the Lord, to serve Him, And to love the name of the Lord, to be His servants-- Everyone who keeps from defiling the Sabbath, And holds fast My covenant--